At which campus can I study this program?

 Requirements for a minor may be completed at any campus location offering the specified courses for the minor.
 Students may not change from a campus that offers their major to a campus that does not offer their major for the purpose of completing a minor.

-The Department of African and African American Studies awards a certificate to students who, in addition to meeting the requirements for a major, complete 18 credits in the African American Studies minor.
+The Department of African American Studies awards a certificate to students who, in addition to meeting the requirements for a major, complete 18 credits in the African American Studies minor.
 This minor is designed for students interested in African American culture and the educational, social, political, and economic development of people of African descent in the United States.
 In particular, it provides students with the opportunity to explore the experiences of African Americans using theories and methods originating in the field.
 Students are made aware of the potential to apply such knowledge to the solution of social, political, and economic problems.
 The minor also promotes greater understanding of the relationship between African Americans and other ethnic groups.

 What is African American Studies?

 African American Studies is an intellectual field of inquiry that examines the history of people of African descent from the colonial period through the present; how systems of racial inequality are produced through state policy, traditional western scholarly disciplines, and popular discourse; and the social, political and cultural movements that black people have developed to identify and resist the unequal material and political conditions that shape black social life in the African Diaspora.
 The undergraduate major and minor provides a strong foundation in the key theoretical concepts in the discipline, the historical formation of African American Studies as an interdisciplinary field of study, and prepares students to apply what they have learned in the classroom, in independent research and in internships with social justice/service organizations.

 - You are passionate about learning more about the history, cultures, and political struggles of people of African-descent in the West.

 - You are interested in understanding how racism operates structurally and shapes the social experiences and life chances of black communities.

 - You want to study social, cultural, and political movements throughout the African Diaspora.